Muscina: Eggs and larvae

 Flies are completely wingless at the beginning of development.
 In normal fly production there can be as many as 250 eggs laid by a mature female.
 The adult female keeps the eggs inside the abdomen until all of the eggs are produced and then lays the eggs through an ovipositor located on the hind end of the abdomen.

 These eggs are very small in size.
 Female adult flies usually choose decaying matter as sites to lay the eggs.
 These nutrient-rich areas are ideal for the growth and development of the hatching larvae.
 In contrast to adult flies, the larvae do not have a definite head.
 Instead, there are two grasping hooks that they use to cut and tear food.
 The larvae of Muscina have 11 segments.
 At the posterior end of the larvae are a set of spiracles.
 The spiracles of Muscina have spiracular slits that are not straight and exhibit some form of curvature.
 Larvae use the spiracles to breathe.
-The spiracles have a number of slits that can be used to determine what instar, or larval stage, the larvae is in; for example, one slit means first instar, two slits means second instar, and three slits means third instar.
+The spiracles have a number of slits that can be used to determine what instar, or larval stage, the larvae are in; for example, one slit means first instar, two slits means second instar, and three slits means third instar.
 It has been shown that the environmental temperature has a strong influence on larval development: increasing temperature directly influences the amount of time that the larvae need to complete development.